 Before we can answer that simple question, let’s talk about the recycling symbol, or mobius loop, you find on your packaging.
 Did you know that displaying the recycling symbol on an item doesn’t always mean that item is recyclable in your curbside recycling?
 Yep!
 The number inside of the mobius loop tells you what your product is made from – but your local recycling program decides what materials it does and doesn’t accept.

 Always check your local community’s recycling website to know what is and isn’t accepted in your town.
 There are some materials accepted across all communities, including aluminum cans, paper, flattened cardboard, and plastic made from polyethylene terephthalate (PET) (think water and soda bottles) and High-Density Polyethylene (HDPE) (think detergent bottles) … all other accepted items differ from one community to another.
-For instance, materials that are commonly accepted in many communities include cartons, glass, pizza boxes, and other metal cans.
+For instance, materials that are often (but not always!) accepted include cartons, glass, pizza boxes, and other metal cans.

 Don’t Bag Your Recyclables